Skip to main content

 The bottom line

-Replacing a stolen vehicle isn’t cheap, and driving one that is more likely to be stolen can increase the cost of your car insurance.
-If you’re shopping for a new ride, double-check the top 10 stolen vehicle lists in your region beforehand, so you can ensure you’re making the best decision for you and your family.
-And if you do opt for one of the listed vehicles, be sure to take proactive measures to limit your risk of theft, including purchasing the right level of car insurance coverage.
+Replacing a stolen vehicle isn’t cheap, and driving one that is more likely to be stolen (e.g. a 2021 Toyota Highlander) can increase the cost of your car insurance.
+If you’re shopping for a new ride, make sure to double-check the top 10 stolen vehicle lists in your region beforehand, so you can ensure you’re making the best decision for you and your family.
+But, if you do opt for one of the listed vehicles, don't forget to take proactive measures to limit your financial risk, including purchasing a comprehensive car insurance policy.

 Also read